Powerbomb: Kneeling double underhook powerbomb

-Another variation credited to Mitsuharu Misawa.
+Another variation commonly credited to Mitsuharu Misawa but actually innovated by Joshi wrestling legend Jaguar Yokota.
 In this version, the wrestler keeps the arm hooks applied during the entire move, causing their opponent to land on their head, neck, and shoulders.
 Misawa popularized the move as Tiger Driver '91.
 The name refers to the January 29, 1991 match in which Misawa debuted the maneuver against Akira Taue.
-Kota Ibushi uses this move as finishing move.
 Masahiro Chono used it as finishing move on rare occasions, most famously used to win the first ever G1 Climax.
-Will Ospreay also uses the move renamed it to the Storm Driver '93, along with Mariah May, who renamed it to Glamour Driver '98.
+After Misawa's death in 2009, the move was effectively retired until Kota Ibushi used it in the 2019 New Japan Cup against Tetsuya Naito.
+In 2023, Will Ospreay began using it as a finisher and briefly renamed it to the Storm Driver '93.
 It is rarely attempted due to the dangerous nature and risk factor of the move.

 Elevated powerbomb

 This move is similar to a standard powerbomb.
 Instead of slamming the opponent directly on the mat from the shoulders, the attacking wrestler first lifts the opponent even higher by holding onto the opponent and extending their arms up, lifting the opponent up off the shoulders of the attacking wrestler just moments before slamming them down to the mat.
 This move was used prominently by The Undertaker, who named it the Last Ride.
 A sitout version is used by Kota Ibushi, who calls it the Golden Star Bomb, and a pop up variation is used by Keith Lee, who calls it the Spirit Bomb as a homage to Dragon Ball Z.